 A Walk-In User is NOT a current student, member of staff or contractor of the institution, but a member of the public permitted by your institution to use the library.

 They can have access to the resources you subscribe to via secure network from computer terminals located physically within the institutional premises, but they are not allowed remote access.

 It is up to you to decide if you wish to provide walk-in access, but please remember that they must comply with the terms and conditions in exactly the same way as all your other users.

 Many institutions have relationships with other institutions such as universities and colleges both within the UK and overseas.
 Knowing whether staff and students at these institutions can or can’t access the resources you subscribe to can be confusing especially when access to library resources wasn’t the main consideration of those people putting these arrangements in place.

-We have been working to address these issues, so here is a guide to where we are now:
+We have been working to address these issues, and have produced a Decision Tool to help.

 Remote access is allowed with all Jisc Collections agreements.
 The Institution Licence requires the publisher to provide for 24/7 access for unlimited simultaneous users by secure authenticated access such as federated access management, secure proxy access, IP authentication.

 - there is no difference between what Authorised User can do on campus and off campus